bhattabhi013/Vritant/README.md

 ## :computer: How to Start Contributing <a name = "how_contribute"></a>
 Before contributing let's learn how to set up the project in the local system.
-### How to run the project in local system
+## How to run the project in the local system
 - First fork this repository from the option given at the top of this page.
 - Now clone the forked repository by running this command in the terminal:
   - ```
     git clone https://github.com/<your-username>/Vritant.git
     ```
-- Either create an android emulator or connect a physical device to run the project.
+- Either create an Android emulator or connect a physical device to run the project.
 - Now get to the root of your Flutter project using :
   - ```
     cd <name of your root>